7 Tips for a Zero-Waste Easter

 Glass beads or wooden buttons, etc for crafty kids

 Puzzle or game pieces (like metal jacks) - you can hide one piece in each egg and the kids can pool their findings and play together at the end of the scavenger hunt!
-(This is also a great way to eliminate the issue of possession: "that's my egg!"/"s/he has more than me!")
+(This is also a great way to eliminate the issue of possession: "that's my egg!" or "they have more than me!")

 4. plastic-free easter baskets